Modelling Mutual Exclusion in a Process Algebra with Time-outs: Formalising the Requirements for Fair Schedulers in Reactive LTL

 Requirement FS 2 involves a quantification over all complete runs of the system, and thus depends on the completeness criterion $CC$ employed.
 It can be formalised as \begin{trivlist} \item[ (FS 2)] ~$F \models_B^{CC}{\bf G}(r_i \Rightarrow {\bf F}t_i)$ \end{trivlist}

 for $i\in\{1,2\}$, where $B=\{r_1,r_2\}$.
 The set $B$ should contain $r_1$ and $r_2$, as these actions are supposed to be under the control of the users of a fair scheduler.
 However, actions $t_1$, $t_2$ and $e$ should not be in $B$, as they are under the control of the scheduler itself.
 In \cite{GH15b}, the completeness criterion employed is justness, so the above formula with $CC:=J$ captures the requirement on the fair schedulers that are shown in \cite{GH15b} not to exist in CCS or Petri nets.
-However, keeping $CC$ a variable allows one to pose to the question under which completeness criterion a fair scheduler \emph{can} be rendered in CCS\@.
+However, keeping $CC$ a variable allows one to pose the question under which completeness criterion a fair scheduler \emph{can} be rendered in CCS\@.
 Naturally, it needs to be a stronger criterion than justness.
 In \cite{GH15b} it is shown that weak fairness suffices.

 FS 2 is a good example of a requirement that can \emph{not} be rendered correctly in standard LTL\@.
-Writing $F \models^{CC}{\bf G}(r_i \Rightarrow {\bf F}t_i)$ would rule out the complete runs of $F$ that end because the user of $F$ never supplies the input $r_j \in B$.
-The CCS process for instance satisfies this formula, as well as FS 3 and 4; yet it does not satisfy Requirement FS 2.
+Writing $F \models{\bf G}(r_i \Rightarrow {\bf F}t_i)$ would rule out the complete runs of $F$ that end because the user of $F$ never supplies the input $r_j \in B$.
+The CCS process for instance satisfies this formula, due to its unique infinite path, as well as FS 3 and 4; yet it does not satisfy Requirement FS 2.
 Namely, the path consisting of the $r_1$-transition only is complete, since it ends in a state of which the only outgoing transition has the label $r_2\in B$.
-It models a (complete) run that can occur when the environment never issues a request $r_2$.
+It models a (complete) run that can occur when the environment never issues a request $r_2$, as allowed by FS 1.
 Yet on this path $r_1$ is not followed by $t_1$.

 Requirement FS 1 is by far the hardest to formalise.
 In \cite{GH15b} two formalisations are shown to be equivalent: one involving a coinductive definition of $B$-just paths that exploits the syntax of CCS, and the other requiring that Requirements FS 2--4 are preserved under putting an input interface around Process~$F$.
 The latter demands that also should satisfy FS 2--4; here $f$ is a relabelling with $f(r_i)=c_i$, $f(t_{i})=t_{i}$ and $f(e)=e$ for $i=1,2$, and \plat{$I_{i}\stackrel{\it def}{=} r_i.\bar{c_i}.I_{i}$} for $i\in\{1,2\}$.
+A similar interface for Petri nets occurs in \cite{KW97}.

 A formalisation of FS 1 on Petri nets also appears in \cite{GH15b}: each complete path $\pi$ with only finitely many occurrences of $r_i$ should contain a state (= marking) $M$, such that there is a transition $v$ with $\ell(v)=r_i$ and $\precond{v}\leq M$, and for each transition $u$ that occurs in $\pi$ past $M$ one has $\precond{v} \cap \precond{u} = \emptyset$.